AugmenTab/AugmenTab.github.io/README.md

 ## Current Projects

+Here, you can find brief explanations and links to some of the major projects I am currently working on.

 * [Viral](https://github.com/AugmenTab/viral) is an Android app currently being built as my personal Android capstone project for the Java + Android bootcamp.
 It is a turn-based strategy game that takes place inside of a fictional social media app.
 It is a data-driven game that makes use of the [Room](https://developer.android.com/topic/libraries/architecture/room) persistence library and [Leaflet](https://leafletjs.com/reference-1.7.1.html) to simulate a local area map.
 For more information, you can view the dedicated project site [here](https://augmentab.github.io/viral/).
 * [AlbuQuirky]() is an Android app currently being built as one of the group capstone projects for the Java + Android bootcamp.
 It is an app designed to help local area artists sell their art and handle commissions during the COVID-19 crisis (and beyond).
 In addition to the Room persistence library, it also makes use of a server-side application supported by [Hibernate](https://hibernate.org/orm/documentation/5.4/) and Google's [OAuth 2.0](https://developers.google.com/identity/protocols/oauth2).
 For more information, you can view the dedicated project site [here](https://albuquirky.github.io/).
 * [CodeBreaker](https://github.com/AugmenTab/codebreaker-android) is an Android game currently being built as a class project in the Java + Android bootcamp.
 It also uses Room, Hibernate, and Google OAuth 2.0 to permit players to play games over the internet as well as in a "solitaire" mode by themselves.